 I have compiled a list of the common breast implant manufacturer’s silicone breast implant catalogues here.
 Some of these implants are now obsolete so they serve as a reference tool only.
-In the list below Mr Turton has included many of the up to date catalogues and a selection of older implant catalogues in order to help clinicians and patients find their own implants within the various catalogues.
+In the list below Mr Turton has included many of the up to date catalogues and a selection of older implant catalogues in order to help clinicians and patients find their own implants, such as within the various Mentor implants catalogue.
 Comments about the implants have been kept deliberately brief, and are Mr Turton’s personal views; they are not a recommendation for of against any implant type or manufacturer.
 Choice of implant should always be based on a discussion with your specialist taking the latest information and your individual circumstances into account.